soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/overview-datainvestigations.md

 - MET150
 ms.assetid:

-description: "This article describes the new version of Advanced eDiscovery (Preview) in Microsoft 365."
+description: "This article describes the new Data Investigations tool in Microsoft 365."
 ---

-# Overview of Advanced eDiscovery (Preview) in Microsoft 365
+# Overview of Data Investigations in Microsoft 365

 Microsoft has just released a preview version of the updated Advanced eDiscovery tool that builds on the existing eDiscovery capabilities in Office 365.
 This preview version, called *Advanced eDiscovery (Preview)*, provides an end-to-end workflow to preserve, collect, review, analyze, and export content that's responsive to your organization's internal and external investigations.